- Skip Ahead to

 If you're using numbered or bulleted lists, you can also increase or decrease the list indent according to your preference.

 Emojis are supported everywhere in Asana.
-They can be added to project & task titles, descriptions, comments and conversations.
+They can be added to project and task titles, descriptions, comments and Messages.
 You can either copy and paste an emoji into the appropriate field, or type the emoji command into the field and the text will automatically convert into its corresponding emoji.

 For example, type :smile: into the task description field and it will convert the text into .